return42/sphkerneldoc/linux_src_doc/arch/arm/kernel/cpuidle_c.rst

 0 on success,
--ENODEV if it fails to find the cpu node in the device tree, -EOPNOTSUPP if it does not find a registered cpuidle_ops for this cpu, -ENOENT if it fails to find an 'enable-method' property, -ENXIO if the HW reports a failure or a misconfiguration, -ENOMEM if the HW report an memory allocation failure
+-ENODEV if it fails to find the cpu node in the device tree, -EOPNOTSUPP if it does not find a registered and valid cpuidle_ops for this cpu,
+-ENOENT if it fails to find an 'enable-method' property, -ENXIO if the HW reports a failure or a misconfiguration, -ENOMEM if the HW report an memory allocation failure